pivotal/blog/content/post/upgrade_2.2-2.3_on_nsx-t.md

 instance groups) belong in the appropriate NSX-T load balancer pools, enabling BOSH, when creating VMs, to place them in NSX-T server pools as appropriate._

+_This procedure places the PCF foundation in a good position: subsequent upgrades and redeploys will happen seamlessly, for BOSH will add and remove VMs from the load balancer server pool as needed._

 ## 0. Procedure

 - Review manually-created static NSX-T Load Balancer Server Pools